platiniradukunda/Productivity-App/README.md

 a timer for however long they want to work on that task.
 When the task ends a drumroll will play to indicate that the time is up so the user doesn't have to keep an eye on the time while they are being productive.

-## Bug in app

-Before accessing the app, you should know of a little bug.
-When adding tasks to the agenda, you may have to refresh the page after clicking the ADD TASK button.
-This will allow the task to render to the DOM with a start option.

 ## Link to app

 The app can be found at the following link: [Productivity App](https://reactjs-productivity-app.herokuapp.com/)